datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 *** =instructions3

-Use one Git command to add the other changed file to the staging area.
+`data/eastern.csv` hasn't been added to the staging area yet.
+Use a Git command to do this now.

 *** =hint3